 Tegalalang district has a designated area for growing businesses in the field of arts and crafts.
 It has arrays of art shops extending up to 10 kilometers for tourists to explore.
 This area is the longest collection of art shops in the world.
 It is a perfect place for both art collectors and souvenir hunters.

 Skilled craftsmen produce fine wooden carvings and sculptures resembling various animals or mythical figures related to Bali culture.
-Glass is also another popular material to produce these sculptures.
+Glass is also another popular material for making these sculptures.
 There are a variety of paintings from local artists and also bags, hats, and clothes.
-Do not forget, bargaining skill is a must when buying for souvenirs here.
+Make sure to bargain to get the best price in here.

 Dining Surrounded By Rice Fields

 After hiking up and down exploring the rice terrace, nothing better than having lunch in some cozy restaurants and take a rest.
 There are plenty of restaurants and cafes for visitors to dine surrounded by the exceptional green scenery.